aliya-gamez/cgs3066_final_project/README.md

 - get_random_recipe.php (This gets a random recipe from Recipe table, this will be fetched and inputed into the hero banner on index.html)

 **Set up JavaScript:**
-- Make function that creates HTML page with the recipe that was clicked on in index.html
+- Make function that creates HTML page with the recipe that was clicked on in index.html (must have delete button for recipe)

 **Errors:**